quangnd/metabit-demo-version1/README.md

 ### Notes

 - Mongo Local Database was created automatically at the first time running.
 - Google, Facebook OpenID was registered for testing purpose.
-(Google OpenID is not working :( )
 - Inspired by Sahat Yalkabov's projects.

-### Updated

-- Change Facebook API to v2.8.
-- Enable Google+ API for Login with Google feature.